rsoiffer/Forge-of-Stars/basic-rules.md

 **Critical Failure:** You take double the listed damage from the effect

-## Inspiration

-The GM is encouraged to reward players for good roleplaying with a mechanic called inspiration.
-Whenever the GM thinks a player did something cool or immersive, the GM should give that player a point of inspiration.
-A player can spend a point of inspiration to reroll any skill roll that any character makes.

 ## Gaining Levels

 In Forge of Stars, characters level up whenever the GM feels that it is appropriate to do so.
 This should generally occur once for every 5 - 10 hours of real-life game time.
 To ensure balanced gameplay, all characters in the party should be the same level.